 Welcome back.
-We continue our education series leveraging the vast experience of our Chief Scientist, Adam Rosenberg.
+We continue our education series leveraging our expertise in retail science.
 These posts will be made regularly and can be considered useful guides for retail practitioners.
 This week we dive into the basics of regular price optimization.

 Most retail business is regular-price sales.
 Regular price optimization allows retail science to concentrate on the overall price presentation of products and stores to consumers.
 We can earn a lot optimizing markdowns and promotions, but we should start with the foundation, regular sales.